What Is the Minimum Architecture for Prolepsis? Early Irrevocable Commitment Across Tasks in Small Transformers: Abstract

 \section{Abstract}

 When do transformers commit to a decision, and what prevents them from correcting it?
 We introduce \textbf{prolepsis}: a transformer commits early, task-specific attention heads sustain the commitment, and no layer corrects it.
 Replicating \citeauthor{lindsey2025biology}'s (\citeyear{lindsey2025biology}) planning-site finding on open models (Gemma~2 2B, Llama~3.2 1B), we ask five questions.
-(Q1)~Planning is invisible to six residual-stream methods; CLTs are necessary.
-(Q2)~The planning-site spike replicates with identical geometry.
+(Q1)~Planning is invisible to six residual-stream methods; among those tested, only CLT-based steering succeeds.
+(Q2)~The single-site spike replicates in shape, at the final prompt token (Anthropic's site is the newline; see the Note added below).
 (Q3)~Specific attention heads route the decision to the output, filling a gap flagged as invisible to attribution graphs.
-(Q4)~Search requires ${\leq}16$ layers; commitment requires more.
+(Q4)~The evidence is consistent with search within ${\leq}16$ layers and commitment beyond, a two-model hypothesis.
 (Q5)~Factual recall shows the same motif at a different network depth, with zero overlap between recurring planning heads and the factual top-10.
-Prolepsis is architectural: the template is shared, the routing substrates differ.
+Prolepsis recurs across tasks in the decoder-only models tested: the template is shared, the routing substrates differ.
 All experiments run on a single consumer GPU (16\,GB VRAM).